andresdelfino/subdivxfind/README.md

 * Text is lowercased
 * Periods are replaced with spaces
-* The word "Bluray" is deleted
+* The strings "bluray", "dvd", "dvdrip", "xvid" (among others, presumably) are deleted